luyadev/luya/docs/guide/app-admin-module-jwt-spa.md

     }

     /**
-     * Returns the currently logged in jwt authenticated user.
+     * Returns the currently logged in JWT authenticated user.
      *
      * > This method requires authentification.
      *